 - The SC licence was previously called an unsupervised handling licence (UHL).

-- If you're storing hazardous chemicals you must provide notification to SafeWork NSW.
+- If you're storing hazardous chemicals you must notify SafeWork NSW.

 - As a licence holder, you must: